-Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2020.
+Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2022.

 Apple's iPhone was a revelation when it launched back in 2007.
 Back then, the word 'smartphone' meant a stuffy interface, fiddly stylus and tiny screen.

 The Apple iPhone range covers lots of different screen sizes and prices, but which is the best iPhone for you?
 Do you want an entry-level handset to handle the basic tasks of making calls, web browsing and taking the occasional picture?
 Or do you want something more powerful in a premium package with flagship tech and a massive screen?
 Either way, Apple has an iPhone for you and they all run its iOS operating system, which is a doddle to use.

-Lastly, the camera.
+Then there's the camera.
 The more expensive iPhones have incredible cameras, but it's worth investigating the cheaper models too.
 If all you need it for is pointing and shooting, without delving into all the various shooting modes available, chances are they'll more than suffice.

 But we digress.
 Read on for our list of the best iPhones on the market.